MotoLee/Music-Player-Associated-with-Ambient-Sound-Detection/README.md

 | Ambience Noise 	|                59%                	|                    10.7%                   	|                  1.2%                 	|                              	|

 In conclusion, most of the experiments are close to our expectation.
 However, the experiment result should be related to time/place.
 Even at the same place, when we conduct experiments in different time, the results might be very different.

+## Conclusion

+In this project, we implement an intelligent Android application to enhance users’ experience by monitoring and analyzing surrounding sounds.
+It includes several techniques to analyze collected sound.
+Moreover, it utilized the deep learning model to detect whether the sound source around the user is from human or not.
+With the help of these techniques, our app shows a fair performance on scenario judgement, and our design of music volume adjustment also works well when the scenario changes happen.
+The performance evaluation shows most of the scenarios are well recognized.

+There are still some challenges which can be improved, especially the detection between crowd human voice and ambient noise.
+First of all, the deep learning model we use, CNN for keywords detection, might not be the best fit for human sound recognition.
+There are other models, such as MFCC, may result in better accuracy.
+Second, the training data for the deep learning model is a key factor.
+It is the most challenging task for this project to collect enough highly qualified data, which is not just noiseless but also contains only one clear feature.
+This is also one reason that we choose to use CNN model instead of others that are already adopted in speech recognition.
+The direction of future work may integrate techniques in natural language processing to better address the difference among multiple types of human voice and ambient noise.